Alexisvt/flutter-snippets/README.md

 - Fixes:
   - add the material package import to fstless snippet.
+- Refactors:
+  - change the type of `dinvar` and `dprinvar` to a more generic one (dynamic) and remove the initialization.
 - Docs:
   - organize the Flutter and the Dart snippets
   - change the render header to description